Large appliances can cost big money, so avoiding a lemon is a top priority for most shoppers.

 CR stresses that none of the products made it onto the list for safety reasons, and none was so bad that CR labeled it with a “Do Not Buy” recommendation.

-Still, you might want to think twice before buying these products.
+Still, you might want to think twice before buying these major appliances.

 Refrigerator: Viking Professional 7 Series VBI7360WRSS

 This pricey product is listed for north of $10,000, but CR says there is sometimes a mismatch between the fridge’s internal temperature and its thermostat setting.

 In addition, consumers who buy Viking refrigerators see them break down within just a few years more often than purchasers of other brands, CR says.

 This range — which retails for nearly $4,000 — has burners that struggle to maintain low-heat settings when you are trying to simmer or melt foods.